coderbyheart/firmware-test-automation-using-real-embedded-devices/slides.md

 - remove test dependency on UART
 - have multiple DKs per PC to test in parallel
-- look into _commiditizing_ this approach
+- look into _commoditizing_ this approach

+## Outro

+- end-to-end tests catch issues which are not found in unit testing
+- however, we can't test everying e2e, it's way too expensive
+- both are neccessary

 ## Thank you & happy connecting!